David-Kingman/dk_talon/README.md

 # dk_talon
-A git repo for my personal Talon Voice custom commands.
-For use with [Talon Voice](https://talonvoice.com/).
+A git repo for my custom commands for use with [Talon Voice](https://talonvoice.com/).